Forensic Psychology MSc

 • Recent changes in sentencing and parole board practice, for example the IPP sentence which has now been abolished.

-• Recent political challenges, for instance, issues with prison overcrowding and how this is being managed.
+• Critical consideration of recent political challenges, for instance, issues with prison overcrowding and how psychology could be applied in developing interventions to tackle this.

-• The role of technology in crime and forensic psychological practice, including AI and virtual reality.
+• The role of technology from an intervention perspective in crime and forensic psychological practice, including AI and virtual reality.

 This module meets the curriculum and core standards specified by the British Psychological Society (BPS).
 The assessment for this module requires the application of theoretical and research knowledge of two chosen contemporary issues.
 This is designed to help assist you in developing your awareness of the most up-to-date topics in a sensitive and ethical manner, as well as your communication skills and reflective practice.